-Sillimanite is an aluminum silicate, related to both andalusite and kyanite.
-In fact these three minerals are polymorphs -- they share the same chemical composition but different crystal structures.
-Kyanite is formed in a lower temperature/higher pressure environment, while andalusite forms in lower temperature/lower pressure conditions and sillimanite under higher temperatures/higher pressures.
+Sillimanite is a type of aluminum silicate that is related to both andalusite and kyanite.
+In fact, these three minerals are polymorphs - they share the same chemical composition but have different crystal structures.
+Kyanite is formed in a lower temperature and higher pressure environment, while andalusite forms at lower temperature and lower pressure conditions.
+Sillimanite forms at higher temperatures and higher pressures.

-Sillimanite is named after the American chemist Benjamin Silliman (1779-1864).
+Sillimanite is named after the American chemist, Benjamin Silliman (1779-1864).
 Silliman was one of the first American professors of science and taught at Yale University.
 He was originally trained as a lawyer and taught law at Yale.
-The president of the university proposed that Silliman study chemistry and natural history and assume a new professorship in the sciences at Yale.
-Silliman became an important chemist and geologist and discovered the constituent elements of many minerals.
+The president of the university proposed that Silliman study chemistry and natural history, and then assume a new professorship in the sciences at Yale.
+Silliman thus became an important chemist and geologist and discovered the constituent elements of many minerals.
 He was also the very first person to distill petroleum.

-Gemologically, sillimanite has a hardness of 6.5 to 7.5 on the Mohs scale with a vitreous pearly luster.
-It has a refractive index of 1.655 to 1.684, approximately the same as spodumene.
-Its specific gravity is 3.23-3.27, placing it between apatite and diopside on the density scale.
+Sillimanite has a hardness of 6.5 to 7.5 on the Mohs scale and a vitreous to silky luster.
+It has a refractive index of 1.655 to 1.684; approximately the same as that of spodumene.
+Its specific gravity is 3.23 to 3.27, placing it between apatite and diopside on the density scale.
 Like diamond, topaz and fluorite, sillimanite has perfect cleavage.

 Sillimanite occurs in a number of colors, ranging from colorless to gray-white, yellowish, brownish and bluish.
 Sillimanite is rarely transparent.
 Sillimanite also occurs in a fibrous form sometimes known as fibrolite, so named because the mineral appears like a bunch of fibres twisted together.
-Some of these fibrous sillimanite display chatoyancy or the cat's eye effect, often in an attractive violet-brown shade.
+Some of this fibrous sillimanite displays chatoyancy (the cat's eye effect), often in an attractive violet-brown shade.

-Historically, sillimanite has been a rare gemstone, known mainly to collectors.
-Deposits have been found in Burma, Sri Lanka, Kenya and the USA.
+Throughout history, sillimanite has been considered a rare gemstone that is known mainly to collectors.
+Deposits of sillimanite have been found in Burma, Sri Lanka, Kenya and the USA.
 Recent finds in India have made sillimanite more widely available, though it is still classified as a collector's gem.